 Vandalism covers a wide category of criminal offences, all associated with intentional or reckless damage to property, structure or contents.
 It often involves youths under the age of 17 and a variety of different circumstances, meaning charges are not as straightforward as in some other cases.

-It is really important that you seek the advice of a specialist solicitor in the field of vandalism, who will help you break down your individual case and represent you in the best way possible to achieve a favourable outcome.
+It is really important that you seek the advice of a specialist vandalism solicitor, who will help you break down your individual case and represent you in the best way possible to achieve a favourable outcome.

 Vandalism & The Law